Grant limited access to Azure Storage resources using shared access signatures (SAS)

-To get the user delegation key and create the SAS, an Azure AD security principal must be assigned a role-based access control (RBAC) role that includes the Microsoft.Storage/storageAccounts/blobServices/generateUserDelegationKey action.
-For detailed information about RBAC roles with permissions to get the user delegation key, see Create a user delegation SAS (REST API).
+To get the user delegation key and create the SAS, an Azure AD security principal must be assigned an Azure role that includes the Microsoft.Storage/storageAccounts/blobServices/generateUserDelegationKey action.
+For detailed information about Azure roles with permissions to get the user delegation key, see Create a user delegation SAS (REST API).

 With the storage account key.
 Both a service SAS and an account SAS are signed with the storage account key.
 To create a SAS that is signed with the account key, an application must have access to the account key.

 The SAS token is a string that you generate on the client side, for example by using one of the Azure Storage client libraries.
 The SAS token is not tracked by Azure Storage in any way.
 You can create an unlimited number of SAS tokens on the client side.
 After you create a SAS, you can distribute it to client applications that require access to resources in your storage account.